-- A. John expresses hope for a personal visit so Gaius would know both John's affection for him and his displeasure with Diotrephes (13-14a). - B. John wishes Gaius peace and exchanges greetings to end the letter in an affectionate and loving way (14b-d). - 1.
+- A. John expresses hope for a personal visit so Gaius would know both John's affection for him and his displeasure with Diotrephes (13-14a). - B. John wishes Gaius peace and exchanges greetings to end the letter affectionately and lovingly (14b-d). - 1.
 He wishes Gaius peace in his difficulty with Diotrephes to reinforce his love (14b). - 2.
-He sends greetings from the friends with him as an affectionate gesture (14c). - 3.
+He sends greetings from his friends with him as an affectionate gesture (14c). - 3.
 He requests Gaius to greet John's friends each by name to show the concern and value he had for every believer in Gaius' church (14d).